bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_MANUAL_KERNEL_INSTALLATION.md

 then make sure that none of the steps below interfere with those changes.

+## TLDNR
+* Obtain a uImage kernel image from the releases section in the project.
+* Upload the uImage to  the unit being upgraded.
+* Perform optional customizations and optimizations.
+* Identify then mount the boot partition (either /dev/sda1 or /dev/sda2).
+* Copy the new kernel over the old kernel.
+* Reboot the unit by shutting down and power cycling.

 ## Prerequisites
 ### ssh access to the Seagate Central.
 You'll need ssh access to issue commands on the Seagate Central command